 WHERE DID ALL THIS COME FROM?

 Before the mid-17th century, artists used a variety of tuning systems.
-Most common in Europe was a system called Meantone Temperament (or just Meantone) which sounded perfect in a particular key, but out of tune in any other key.
+Most common in Europe was a system called Meantone Temperament (or just Meantone) which sounded good in many keys, but out of tune in other keys.

 While it’s easy for a talented musician to re-tune into different microtonal systems on a fretless instrument like a violin, or a slide instrument like the trombone or slide guitar, playing different tunings on a mechanical keyboard requires completely re-tuning the instrument for every key change.
 With digital synths and VSTs, it’s much easier now to re-tune on the fly.
 I’ll cover this later in the article.

 12-EDO (12-TET) is a compromise, where every key is slightly out of tune, but you can transpose from key to key without things sounding more out of tune.

 We are used to 12 TET, so it sounds “right” to us.
 And now, the old way of doing it, meantone, Just Intonation (JI), are considered part of microtonal music.

 A friend of mine, on first making microtonal music, said “I really like this, but listening to it makes me feel funny.”